restpose/restpose/docs/search_json.rst

  - "exists": used on the meta field (by default, named `_meta`) to search for documents in which a field exists.
 The value to search must be an array of values, each of which is either a fieldname to search for existence of, or "null" to search for existence of any field.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for their existence.

  - "nonempty": used on the meta field (by default, named `_meta`) to search for documents in which a field exists and has a non-empty value.
 The value to search must be an array of values, each of which is either a fieldname to search for non-empty values in, or "null" to search for non-empty values in any field.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for nonempty values in them.

  - "empty": used on the meta field (by default, named `_meta`) to search for documents in which a field exists and has an empty value.
 The value to search must be an array of values, each of which is either a fieldname to search for empty values in, or "null" to search for empty values in any field.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for empty values in them.

  - "error": used on the meta field (by default, named `_meta`) to search for documents in which a field caused an error when processing.
 The value to search must be an array of values, each of which is either a fieldname to search for error values in, or "null" to search for error values in any field.
+Note that the ID and type special fields are excluded from the meta field, so it is not possible to search for error values in them.

 Filtering results from another query